findof1/Graph-QL-API-My-Sql-Docker/README.md

 ## Introduction

 This project is a Node.js application that serves as a GraphQL server interacting with a MySQL database.
 It provides a GraphQL API for querying and mutating data stored in the MySQL database.
-This project can be used for testing, for learning, or as a reference if you are building a GraphQL api.
+This project can be used for testing, for learning, or as a reference if you are building a GraphQL API.

 ## Prerequisites